 1. Anti-oppressive Educational Practices

-Deliberate practices and strategies which purposely seek to reduce inequitable outcomes and increase inclusion and belonging, grounded in Critical Race Theory and foundational frameworks
+Deliberate practices and strategies which purposely seek to reduce inequitable outcomes and increase inclusion and belonging, grounded in foundational frameworks.

 - Understanding that racism is embedded in the fabric and systems of our society

 - Emphasizing cultural sensitivity at the forefront of the relationship with students

 - Prioritizing equity-seeking practices by acknowledging the disparate outcomes in healthcare, medicine, and education

 - Portraying positive and accurate representation of students from all backgrounds